Virginia Voters Line Up on Last Day to Cast Early Ballots In-Person

 Virginia residents lined up Saturday morning to cast their ballots on the last day of early in-person voting in the commonwealth.

-People have reported waiting in some long lines to cast their ballots, partly because the coronavirus pandemic means each polling place has limited capacity and voting equipment available.
+Some reported waiting in long lines to cast their ballots, partly because the coronavirus pandemic means each polling place has limited capacity and voting equipment available.

 Officials in Fairfax County expect to triple the number of early voters and have accommodated an average of 9,400 people per day.